-Is it time to incorporate your business?Admin
+Is it time to incorporate your business?Will

 Have you been running your business for a while and are now considering whether to incorporate?
 As with any major decision in life, it’s important to research your options thoroughly before you make a decision.
 Take a few minutes to read below for a comprehensive list of pros and cons on incorporating your business.

 Lower Corporate Tax Rate

 Business income earned by a corporation is taxed at the corporate tax rate for the province in which you run the business.
 However, if your business is unincorporated, the income earned by a self-employed person would need to be reported on the personal tax return and taxed at the applicable marginal tax rate.

 One of the benefits of incorporating your business is that the income earned is taxed at the lower corporate tax rate in comparison to the marginal tax rate on the personal tax return.
 You may want to discuss with your accountant for the optimal income amount in which incorporation would be advantageous.
 Here’s a basic example to illustrate the idea:

 Let’s suppose you are self-employed and are profiting $100,000 from your business each year.
 You live in the province of Ontario and are wondering whether it would be beneficial for you to incorporate your business.

 As a self-employed person, your personal tax rate and taxes payable on the $100,000 are as follows:

 Average tax rate: 24.93%